polarmutex/tree-sitter-beancount/README.md

 ## Editor Integration

-This parser includes comprehensive syntax highlighting and indentation queries for an enhanced editing experience:
+This parser includes comprehensive queries for an enhanced editing experience:

 - **Syntax highlighting**: Dates, accounts, currencies, numbers, strings, tags, and comments are all highlighted with appropriate colors
 - **Automatic indentation**: When you type a transaction header like `2022-02-01 * "Buy CSL"`, the next line will be automatically indented for posting entries
+- **LSP features**: Jump to account definitions, find all references, validate account usage, and enable smart completions

 ### Neovim